jacob-mennell/dbtLearn/README.md

 # Learn dbt Project

+Repository aims to serve as valuable learning resources to grasp the fundamentals of dbt.

 ## Introduction to dbt (data build tool):

 **dbt**, or *data build tool*, is an open-source command-line tool that empowers analysts and data engineers to transform data in their data warehouse more effectively.
 It takes a modular and version-controlled approach to data transformation, enabling teams to collaboratively build, maintain, and document data pipelines. dbt simplifies the process of writing SQL code, organizing it into structured models, and managing dependencies.